Land and Natural Resources

 The 2012 U.S. land area amounted to nearly 2.3 billion acres, with nearly 1.2 billion acres in agricultural use.
 The share of the land base in agricultural use declined from 63 percent in 1949 to 52 percent in 2012, the latest year for which comprehensive national data are available.
 Gradual declines have occurred in cropland, while grazed forestland has decreased more rapidly.
 In 2012, 392 million acres of agricultural land were in cropland (an 18-percent decline from 1949); 655 million acres were in grassland pasture and range (4 percent more than in 1949); 130 million acres were in grazed forestland (59 percent less than in 1949); and 8 million acres were in farmsteads and farm roads (45 percent less than in 1949).
 Urban land, while it represents a relatively small share of the U.S. land base, has nearly tripled in area since 1949.

-USDA’s Conservation Reserve Program (CRP) covered about 20.5 million acres of environmentally sensitive land at the end of fiscal 2021, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program in terms of spending at that time).
+USDA’s Conservation Reserve Program (CRP) covered about 22.9 million acres of environmentally sensitive land at the end of fiscal 2023, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program in terms of spending at that time).
 Enrollees receive annual rental and other incentive payments for taking eligible land out of production for 10 years or more.
 Program acreage tends to be concentrated on marginally productive cropland that is susceptible to erosion by wind or rainfall.
-A large share of CRP land was located in the Plains (from Texas to Montana), where rainfall is limited and much of the land is subject to potentially severe wind erosion.
-Smaller concentrations of CRP land were found in eastern Washington, southern Iowa, northern Missouri, the Mississippi Delta, and southeastern Idaho and northwestern Utah.
+A large share of CRP land was in the Plains (from Texas to Montana), where rainfall is limited and much of the land is subject to potentially severe wind erosion.
+Smaller concentrations of CRP land were found in eastern Washington and Oregon, southern Iowa, northern Missouri, the Mississippi Delta, and southeastern Idaho and northwestern Utah.